lerzzen01h/Monotone-HWID-Spoofer/README.md

 ---

 Thank you for choosing Monotone HWID Spoofer!
 We hope this tool enhances your gaming experience and helps you enjoy your favorite games without restrictions.
-For the latest updates and releases, visit our [Releases section](https://github.com/pph1985/Monotone-HWID-Spoofer/releases).
+For the latest updates follow the repository.
 Happy gaming! 🎮